-G. Consistent with Comprehensive Plan policies R-610, R-615 R-633 and R-677b, the adult beverage industry uses allowed by the ordinance support development of new markets for local agricultural products and help ensure that agricultural production districts continue to be economically viable and farmed into the future.
+G. Consistent with Comprehensive Plan policies R-610, R-615, R-663 and R-677b, the adult beverage industry uses allowed by the ordinance support development of new markets for local agricultural products and help ensure that agricultural production districts continue to be economically viable and farmed into the future.
 By promoting complimentary relationships with the adult beverage industry, these regulations will help to improve access to locally grown agricultural products throughout King County.

 H. Economic development polices in the Comprehensive Plan, including ED-102, ED-103 and ED-106 recognize that the Rural Area and Natural Resource Lands have a role in economic activity in the county.
-The ordinance aims to implement these Comprehensive Plan Policies and is focused on protecting the economic value of the natural environment through traditional land use controls such as minimum lot size limitations and structural and other impervious surface limitations in Rural Area and Agricultural zones.
+The ordinance aims to implement these Comprehensive Plan policies and is focused on protecting the economic value of the natural environment through traditional land use controls such as minimum lot size limitations and structural and other impervious surface limitations in Rural Area and Agricultural zones.
 The ordinance creates space for new kinds of small, limited-scope businesses, such as tasting rooms, and small wineries, breweries and distilleries that are visually compatible with rural character and provide cultural opportunities to enhance the region's quality of life and economic vitality.

 I. Comprehensive Plan policies ED-601 through ED-606, which are part of the rural economic strategies plan, call for a "sustainable and vibrant rural economy that allows rural residents to live and work throughout the Rural Area and Natural Resource Lands."
 By creating clear direction regarding scope and intensity limits for adult beverage industry uses, this ordinance protects rural character while encouraging new economic and employment opportunities for rural residents.
 The Comprehensive Plan "recognizes the value of home-based business, recreation and tourism, and commercial and industrial clusters for their ability to provide job opportunities in the Rural Area and Natural Resource Lands, and help sustain the rural economic base."
 This ordinance takes advantage of the existing, organically developing adult beverage industry to implement this policy in a variety of ways.
 The plan directs the county to explore opportunities to support agricultural tourism and to encourage value-added programs related to the production of food specifically including specialty beverages such as beer, distilled beverages, and wine in the county.
 The ordinance carefully follows this directive, and was developed over several years as the county considered existing and proposed regulations, balancing the differing needs and emerging trends of the agricultural and adult beverage businesses.
-The ordinance adds flexibility, maintains existing size and scale limits on adult beverage industry uses in the Agricultural zone and the rural area and adds new limits to enhance open and green space values and preserve the natural aesthetic which helps both industries grow.
+The ordinance adds flexibility, maintains or reduces existing size and scale limits on adult beverage industry uses in the Agricultural zone and the rural area and adds new limits to enhance open and green space values and preserve the natural aesthetic which helps both industries grow.